Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 Are personal trainers in demand?

 Yes!
-Personal trainers are in high demand and the job market for CPTs is expected to grow 10% by 2026!
+Personal trainers are in high demand and the CPT job market is expected to grow 10% by 2026!

 How often do NFPT personal trainers have to recertify?

 NFPT-CPTs must recertify every year.
-They must pay an $85 renewal fee and show proof of 2.0 CECs (which is the equivalent of 10 participation hours).
+They must pay an $85 renewal fee and show proof of 2.0 CECs (equivalent to 10 participation hours).

 We hope this review has been helpful in deciding where to receive your CPT certification!